-The winter solstice (also known as midwinter or yule) is the shortest day of the year, when we have the least amount of daylight and the longest, darkest night.
-It's also known as the "rebirth" of the sun; the days start to grow longer from the winter solstice until the summer solstice in June.
+The winter solstice is almost here.
+The holiday, otherwise known as midwinter or yule, is the shortest day of the year; it’s when we have the least amount of daylight and the longest, darkest night.
+It’s also known as the “rebirth” of the sun because it’s the turning point at which the days start to grow longer — all the way until the summer solstice in June.
 Winter solstice celebrations represent a spark of light in the darkness, and the holiday can also serve as an opportunity for rest, contemplation and conceiving new life — metaphorically or even literally.
-The solstice provides a moment for meaningful rituals to honor the season.
+The solstice provides a moment for meaningful rituals and holiday traditions to honor the season.
 But are those rituals too esoteric to include children?

 Decorating your tree on the day of the winter solstice lets you create a simple and fun ritual with your family — and get everyone involved.
 Take time to go out and search for the perfect tree with your family, whether you all end up roaming the forest or just walking around a store.
 When you bring it home, set a festive tone by lighting candles or burning incense; play some music (Christmas music is not required).
 Then get out your favorite decorations or make your own.